samueleaton/raze/README.md

 - [x] remove the `Raze.all` method
 - [ ] have good examples in README
 - [ ] don't fail if static directory doesn't exist
+- [x] should return a 404 if trying to progress to next middleware or block that doesn't exist
+- [ ] make accessing ctx.params and ctx.query lazy for better performance?
+- [ ] Fix the routing block so that the return type is void or not inferred

 ### Future Plans: